-- c) that individual's name is entered on a Métis Local Membership List other than the Fort Simpson or Fort Providence Métis Local Membership Lists18, unless he or she provides notice of intention to be removed from the other Membership List or withdraws an application for membership. - 4.1.4 A Dehcho Citizen may not 26enroll in another Land Claims Agreement, Lands and Resources Agreement or Self Government Agreement or make application to be on a non-DFN Band Membership List or a Métis Local Membership List unless he or she provides notice to withdraw as a beneficiary under the Dehcho Agreement. - 4.1.5 Upon applying to be enrolled as a Dehcho Citizen, an individual must notify the Enrolment Committee if he or she is a beneficiary or has applied for enrolment under another Land Claims Agreement, Lands and Resources or Self Government Agreement or if the individual's name is entered on a non-DFN Band Membership List or a Métis Local Membership List. - 4.1.6 Within 120 days of the Effective Date or the date of notification of acceptance of enrolment, an individual referred to in E.1.5 who meets the eligibility criteria set out in E.1.1 and E.1.2, as applicable, and whose application for enrolment has been accepted, must provide written evidence to the Enrolment Committee demonstrating: - a) that he or she has ceased to be a beneficiary, or has withdrawn his or her application for enrolment under another Land Claims Agreement, Lands and Resources Agreement or Self Government Agreement; or - b) has withdrawn his or her application or has been removed from a non-DFN Band Membership List or a Métis Local Membership List, other than the Fort Simpson or Fort Providence Métis Local Membership Lists. - 4.1.7 An individual referred to in E.1.3 and who is accepted to be enrolled as a Dehcho Citizen by the Enrolment Committee will only be added to the Enrolment List and/or the Dehcho Citizenship Register once they are able to provide the required written evidence under E.1.6.
+Membership Lists, unless he or she provides notice of intention to be removed from the other Membership List or withdraws an application for membership.

+- 4.1.4.
+A Dehcho Citizen may not enrol in another Land Claims Agreement, Lands and Resources Agreement or Self Government Agreement or make application to be on a non-DFN Band Membership List or a Métis Local Membership List unless he or she provides notice to withdraw as a beneficiary under the Dehcho Agreement. - 4.1.5.
+Upon applying to be enrolled as a Dehcho Citizen, an individual must notify the Enrolment Committee if he or she is a beneficiary or has applied for enrolment under another Land Claims Agreement, Lands and Resources or Self Government Agreement or if the individual's name is entered on a non-DFN Band Membership List or a Métis Local Membership List. - 4.1.6.
+Within 120 days of the Effective Date or the date of notification of acceptance of enrolment, an individual referred to in 4.1.5 who meets the eligibility criteria set out in 4.1.1 and 4.1.2, as applicable, and whose application for enrolment has been accepted, must provide written evidence to the Enrolment Committee demonstrating: - a) that he or she has ceased to be a beneficiary, or has withdrawn his or her application for enrolment under another Land Claims Agreement, Lands and Resources Agreement or Self Government Agreement; or - b) has withdrawn his or her application or has been removed from a non-DFN Band Membership List or a Métis Local Membership List, other than the Fort Simpson or Fort Providence Métis Local Membership Lists. - 4.1.7.
+An individual referred to in 4.1.3 and who is accepted to be enrolled as a Dehcho Citizen by the Enrolment Committee will only be added to the Enrolment List and/or the Dehcho Citizenship Register once they are able to provide the required written evidence under 4.1.6. - 4.1.8.
+Until the requirements of 4.1.6 have been satisfied, an individual is not entitled to exercise any rights or receive any benefits under the Final Agreement.

-18 Canada requires more information about these Métis Local Lists and how they will be defined in the agreement.
+&lt;sup>19 Canada requires more information about these Métis Local Lists and how they will be defined in the agreement.

-- 4.1.8 Until the requirements of E.1.6 have been satisfied, an individual is not entitled to exercise any rights or receive any benefits under the Final Agreement. - 4.1.9 The burden of demonstrating eligibility will be on the applicant, including notifying the Enrolment Committee promptly when an individual becomes ineligible by virtue of a change in status identified in 4.1.3. - 4.1.10 Enrolment will not confer or deny any rights of entry into Canada, Canadian citizenship or the right to be registered under the Indian Act or any rights or benefits under the Indian Act or, except as set out under the Dehcho Agreement, Federal Law or Territorial Law, impose any obligation on Canada or the Government of the Northwest Territories to provide rights or benefits.
+- 4.1.9.
+The burden of demonstrating eligibility will be on the applicant, including notifying the Enrolment Committee promptly when an individual becomes ineligible by virtue of a change in status identified in 4.1.3. - 4.1.10.
+Enrolment will not confer or deny any rights of entry into Canada, Canadian citizenship or the right to be registered under the Indian Act or any rights or benefits under the Indian Act or, except as set out under the Dehcho Agreement, Federal Law or Territorial Law, impose any obligation on Canada or the Government of the Northwest Territories to provide rights or benefits.